-The new rules on energy-efficiency standards came into force across Europe on September 26 2015, after many years of study and negotiations.
-The new European regulation ErP requires the minimum energy efficiency, for the placing on the market of products such as boilers and water heaters.
+The new rules on energy efficiency standards entered into force across Europe on 26 September 2015, after many years of study and negotiations.
+The new European ErP regulation imposes the minimum energy efficiency, for the placing on the market, of products such as boilers and water heaters.

-Simultaneously, to facilitate comparison between the products, so the choice of the consumer, has tripped the affixing of an obligation 'energy label containing information including efficiency class, power consumption, noise.
+At the same time, to facilitate the comparison between the products, therefore the choice of the consumer, the obligation to affix aenergy label containing information including efficiency class, consumption, noise.

-This also applies to online stores that whereas before they had to indicate the class of the product, but not to denote all our other scale classes (A +, A ++, B, etc.), Thus making it difficult paragonarne efficiency, from 'entry into force of EU rules must expose the full energy labels.
+This also applies to online stores which, while before they had to indicate the class to which the product belongs, but not to also denote all the other classes of the scale (A +, A ++, B, etc.), thus making it difficult to compare their efficiency, from entry into force of the EU rules must display complete energy labels.

-It is estimated that as of 2020 the new measures on energy efficiency standards and standby energy label greatly reduce European emissions, leading to a saving of primary energy of 166 MTE, equivalent to the primary energy needs of the peninsula, ie to the consumption of about 60 million households.
+It is estimated that starting from 2020 the new measures on energy efficiency standards, stand-by and energy label will strongly reduce European emissions, leading to primary energy savings of 166 MTE, equal to the primary energy needs of our Peninsula, i.e. to the consumption of about 60 million families.

-The benefits arising from the new EU rules for consumers not only to protect the environment: in fact, will reduce greenhouse gas emissions responsible for climate change, but also use less energy, save on energy bills and the ability to be able to compare online products more clearly.
+The advantages deriving from the new EU rules for consumers do not only concern the protection of the environment: in fact, greenhouse gas emissions responsible for climate change will be reduced, but also lower energy consumption, savings on the energy bill and the possibility of being able to compare online products more clearly.